mgineer85/sFeeder/README.md

 The provided `sFeeder_batch_export` scripts generate the files inside the `stl` folder.

-Take them as a reference for creating scripts for your own needs.
+Don't hesitate to take them as a reference for creating scripts for your own needs.